 News

-Amidst Los Angeles’s otherwise out-of-control housing market, one bright spot is emerging: Accessory dwelling units, or ADUs, ...
+Amidst Los Angeles’s otherwise out-of-control housing market, one bright spot is emerging: Accessory dwelling units, or ADUs, are popping up all over the place.
+ADUs are smallish apartments made from ...

 Los Angeles gives out close to 2 million parking tickets each year.
 But for the city, it’s not nearly enough.
 In the fiscal year that ended on June 30, 2024, the city collected $110 million in parking ...